What is vendor privileged access management?

 The following are some key best practices for implementing VPAM:

-Implement a formal process for approving and reviewing vendor access requests, including thorough background checks and identity verification.
-Assign user roles based on the vendor’s responsibilities, ensuring least privilege access.
+• Thorough vendor onboarding: Establish a formal process to review and approve vendor access requests, including background checks and identity verification.
+Assign roles based on vendor responsibilities to enforce least-privilege access.

-Continuously monitor vendor activities in real-time to detect and respond to suspicious activity, maintain a detailed activity log, and record all vendor sessions for audit and forensic purposes.
-Leverage AI and machine learning tools to enhance monitoring, detect anomalies and predict potential security threats.
+• Session monitoring and recording: Continuously monitor vendor activity in real time, record sessions and maintain detailed logs.
+Leverage AI and machine learning tools to detect anomalies and potential threats.

-Regularly assess the risks associated with vendor access and implement appropriate controls to mitigate these risks.
-Develop and test incident response plans specifically for handling security incidents involving vendors.
+• Risk assessment and mitigation: Continuously evaluate risks related to vendor access and implement controls to reduce them.
+Develop and test incident response plans for vendor-related security events.

-Regularly review and update VPAM policies to adapt to evolving external threat environments, organizational needs and regulatory changes.
+• Policy maintenance: Regularly update VPAM policies to address changing threats, organizational needs and regulatory requirements.